rjhosler/IUPUI-REU/README.md

    * ![alt_txt](https://github.com/rjhosler/IUPUI-REU/blob/repository_images/ex_proj.png )

 #### API Usage
 * We have configured our code to run on Amazon Web Services.
+* NOTE: timestamps will be converted to UTC.
 * This is the main idea:
     * ![alt text](https://github.com/rjhosler/IUPUI-REU/blob/repository_images/system.png )
 ##### Intensity Projections